This Potato Corn Chowder Recipe blends sweet corn with fresh basil and pesto for a hearty, creamy soup that’s easy to make and always a hit!

 • Add enough salt.
 The corn and potatoes are sweet, so you need extra salt to balance that.
 Pesto can also be salty.

 • Garnish only what you’ll eat.
-Add fresh basil or pesto just to the servings you’re eating, not to the whole pot.
+Add fresh basil or pesto just to the servings you’re eating, but not to the whole pot.

 Storage

-Leftover potato corn chowder will keep well in the fridge, in an airtight container, for up to 5 days.
+Leftover potato corn chowder recipe will keep well in the fridge, in an airtight container, for up to 5 days.
 Reheat in a pot over low heat, stirring occasionally, until heated through.

-More Simple Soup Recipes
+More Simple Soup Recipes:

-5 from 2 votes
+5 from 1 vote

 This Potato Corn Chowder is a creamy blend of sweet corn, tender potatoes, and fresh basil, with a touch of pesto.
 It’s an easy, satisfying soup that’s perfect for any season and guaranteed to be a crowd-pleaser!